cryptographix/base-components/README.md

-# base-components
+# basic-components
-Base components for cryptographix-sim-core simulations
+Simple data and cryptographic components for use in cryptographix sim-core networks